typestack/class-transformer/README.md

     `typings install`

-3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too:
+3. ES6 features are used, so you may want to install [es6-shim](https://github.com/paulmillr/es6-shim) too.
+You also need to install [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package.

     `npm install es6-shim --save`
+    `npm install reflect-metadata --save`

-    if you are building nodejs app, you may want to `require("es6-shim");` in your app. or if you are building web app, you man want to add `<script src="path-to-shim/es6-shim.js">` on your page.
+    if you are building nodejs app, you may want to `require("es6-shim");` and `require("reflect-metadata")` in your app. or if you are building web app, you man want to add `<script src="path-to-es6-shim/es6-shim.js">` on your page. or if you are building web app, you man want to add `<script src="path-to-reflect-metadata-shim/reflect-metadata.js">` on your page.

 ## Transform plain object to constructor and versa